-- Be careful of anyone other than your employer who demands to keep your passport or iqama - this leaves you vulnerable because you need these documents to move around.
-Your iqama is the document required for your free mobility in Saudi Arabia.
+- Be careful of anyone other than your employer who demands to keep your passport or ID - this leaves you vulnerable because you need these documents to move around.
+An Emirate ID is the document required for your free mobility in the UAE.
 Do not give it to anyone, which will put yourself in a vulnerable situation. - Do not trust strangers!
 Even friendly ones - male or female.
 However, do try to make some friends among other migrant workers. - Learn your way around.
 Find the locations of the nearest market, mosque, police station, hospital and Labour Office.
 These places can offer you sanctuary if you are in trouble. - Do not trust a broker who tells you he can register you with the authorities or get you a work permit.
-If you are already legally registered with your employer in Saudi Arabia and hold a valid work permit or iqama with that employer, it is your employer's duty to help you renew it.
+If you are already legally registered with your employer in the UAE and hold a valid work permit for 2 years with the business registered with Ministry of Labour and Social Affairs, it is your employer's duty to help you renew it.